joakim/calendar/README.md

   - Civil (uniform, simple)
   - Agriculture (seasonal, follows natural cycles)
   - Business (evenly divided, flexible scheduling)
-- Division of the year into 8 and grouping of days into 9 are both within [the magical number 7 ± 2](https://en.wikipedia.org/wiki/The_Magical_Number_Seven,_Plus_or_Minus_Two)
+- Division of the year into 8 and grouping of days into 9 makes it easy to visualize and learn
-  - Grouping days into 3 * 3 is an interesting and powerful [idea by Peter Meyer](https://www.hermetic.ch/cal_stud/ltc/ltc.htm#advantages)
+- Grouping of days into 3 * 3 is a very [interesting and powerful idea](https://www.hermetic.ch/cal_stud/ltc/ltc.htm#advantages) by Peter Meyer

 ## Definition

-#### New year
+#### New Year (intercalation system)

-> The calendar year begins on the midnight between the two consecutive solar noons, which include the instant of the northward equinox, when the Sun enters the northern hemisphere.
-Hence, the first noon is on the last day of one calendar year and the second noon is on the first day of the next year.
+> The calendar year begins at the midnight closest to the instant of the northward equinox.
+Consequently, if the northward equinox falls before solar noon on a particular day, then that day is the first day of the year.
+If the northward equinox occurs after solar noon, the following day begins the calendar year.

 - Solar noon may either be calculated for the prime meridian ([Meeus, 2002](https://www.willbell.com/math/moremorsels.HTM)) or observed locally with a [sundial](https://en.wikipedia.org/wiki/Sundial)
 - Calculations should be based on the instant of the northward equinox at the prime meridian ([0°N 0°E](https://en.wikipedia.org/wiki/Null_Island))